 You can also contact the Equity, Diversity and Disability Service for assistance with an explanation of your rights and responsibilities under the Equal Opportunity Act and Disability Discrimination Act.

-We have developed campus specific access and mobility maps that provide information to help people with access and mobility issue to make informed choices about safe and accessible routes to and from, and within, our campuses.
+ECU has campus specific maps that provide information to help people with mobility issues to make informed choices about accessible routes to and from and within our campuses.

-ECU offers a range of scholarships to current and prospective students aimed at providing financial support to assist you in the pursuit of your goals.
+ECU offers a range of scholarships aimed at providing financial support to assist you in the pursuit of your goals.
 Scholarships provide funding towards fees, other study related and/or living expenses.
 Scholarships are not loans; rather they are intended as grants and generally you will not be required to repay the Scholarship.
 Each scholarship has its own specific application process and eligibility criteria.
 There may also be conditions on how the funding can be used and continuing academic achievement.

-For more information please visit our Scholarships website.
+For more information, please visit our Scholarships web page.

 Got A Question?
 Ask Us.